 Today, it must be noted that in most ECOWAS and Sahel States, the independence of the judiciary is increasingly contested.
-Human rights and human rights defenders in most countries are in an increasingly vulnerable situation, which affects the quality of democracy and the rule of law, which are becoming more and more dysfunctional.

-In the context of threats to peace and security, what comes up very often is that security is taken as a pretext for hijacking or putting human rights and fundamental freedoms on the back burner.
+Human rights and human n the context of threats to peace and security, what comes up very often is that security is taken as a pretext for hijacking or putting human rights and fundamental freedoms on the back burner.